turbot/pipes-sdk-go/README.md

-# Go SDK for Steampipe Cloud
+# Go SDK for Turbot Pipes

 Turbot Pipes is an intelligence, automation & security platform built specifically for DevOps.

-For help on getting started with Steampipe Cloud, please visit https://steampipe.io/docs/cloud/getting-started.
+For help on getting started with Turbot Pipes, please visit https://turbot.com/pipes.

 ## Getting Started